aces/Loris-MRI/docs/scripts_md/FileDecompress.md

 This function will return the path to the directory where the files will be extracted to.

-RETURNS: Path to the folder where file will be extracted
+RETURNS: path to the folder where file will be extracted

 ### getType()